-The world's largest scholarly, multi-disciplinary, full text database designed specifically for academic institutions.
-This scholarly collection provides full text journal coverage for nearly all academic areas of study - including social sciences, humanities, education, computer sciences, engineering, physics, chemistry, language and linguistics, arts & literature, medical sciences, ethnic studies, etc. and currently counting 3,834 full text scholarly publications.
+A multi-disciplinary, full text database designed for academic institutions.
+This scholarly collection provides full text journal coverage for many academic areas of study - including social sciences, humanities, education, computer sciences, engineering, physics, chemistry, language and linguistics, arts and literature, medical sciences, ethnic studies, etc.

-Music Online: Listening Plus is a multidisciplinary collection of audiovisual content that touches on the curriculum needs of virtually every department.
-With almost 70,000 albums amounting to more than 7 million tracks available now and new titles added every month, this collection is unmatched in its breadth.
-Music Online: Listening Plus allows students and researchers alike to analyze unique and valuable content from over 500 producers and distributors around the world.
+A multidisciplinary collection of audiovisual content featuring over 900,000 albums and more than 11 million tracks.
+Music Online: Listening allows students and researchers alike to analyze unique and valuable content from over 500 producers and distributors around the world.

 New / Trial Databases

 The following databases are newly acquired or being evaluated for a future subscription.

 The Library of Congress presents the National Jukebox, which makes historical sound recordings available to the public free of charge.
 The Jukebox includes recordings from the extraordinary collections of the Library of Congress National Audio-Visual Conservation Center and other contributing libraries and archives.